 Tunisia/TBD Sidi Bou Said 7 - 10 days

 Argentina Buenos Aires 1 month

 Group size is limited to a maximum of 20 students.
 Sophomores, juniors, and seniors are eligible.
-Final selection is based on an applicant’s scholastic standing, aptitude for the type of program involved, class year, faculty recommendations, and an interview with the faculty leader and committee.
+Final selection is based on the student's strength of application, class year, and an interview with the faculty leader and committee.

 Thanks to a generous gift to the College, the cost of the Global Semester program is the same as regular St. Olaf tuition, room and board for the fall semester.

-The program covers the following: around-the-world group travel on regularly scheduled jet aircraft in economy class; tuition and fees; accommodations en route in standard hotels in shared rooms; in student dormitories or similar establishments in the principal university centers; three meals per day; participation in scheduled sight-seeing programs according to itinerary.
+The program covers the following: around-the-world group travel from/to the MSP airport; tuition and fees; accommodations in shared rooms in hotels, student housing or short-term apartment housing; three meals per day; participation in scheduled experiential activities.

 Letter grades are recorded on the student’s transcript, but not computed in the grade point average.
-There is one exception: students may take the course taught by the accompanying ?eld supervisor either graded or S/U. In this case, the graded course is ?gured into the GPA; if S/U, no course credit is earned if the grade earned is below C-.
+There is one exception: students may take the course taught by the accompanying faculty leader either graded or S/U. In this case, the graded course is figured into the GPA; if S/U, no course credit is earned if the grade earned is below C-.

 Transportation to and from your home airport (if not MSP) is your responsibility, just as it would be if you were studying on-campus for the semester.
 Participants must remain with the group at all times and take part in all curricular and co-curricular activities, and must travel internationally with the group in accordance with group rate regulations.